The following are code snippets that will work within your custom ConvertKit email template.

 Blockquote

-If you want to call out a particular section of text in your template, trying using the blockquote styling!
+If you want to call out a particular section of text in your template, try using the blockquote styling!

 To change the styling of your blockquote, find or add this into your template CSS: